 Fighting Charges of Assault with a Deadly Weapon in Houston

 In order to obtain a guilty verdict, the prosecution must prove beyond a shadow of a doubt that you are guilty of the charges that have been filed against you.
-This is why it’s so important to contact an experienced Houston assault with a deadly weapon attorney to protect your rights.
-An attorney will be able to examine and evaluate the evidence against you and formulate a solid defense strategy to counter the charges.
+This is why it’s so important to contact a Houston assault with a deadly weapon attorney with experience to protect your rights.
+An attorney will be able to examine and evaluate the evidence against you and put together a great defense strategy to counter the charges.
 Possible defenses for a charge of assault with a deadly weapon can include:

 - Lack of intent